Anna Pavlova: Marius Petipa

-Pavlova rose through the ranks quickly, becoming a favorite of the old maestro Petipa.
-It was from Petipa himself that Pavlova learned the title role in Paquita, Princess Aspicia in The Pharaoh's Daughter, Queen Nisia in Le Roi Candaule, and Giselle.
-She was named danseuse in 1902, première danseuse in 1905, and, finally, prima ballerina in 1906 after a resounding performance in Giselle.
+Pavlova rose through the ranks quickly, becoming a favourite of the old maestro Petipa.
+From him she learned the title role in Paquita, Princess Aspicia in The Pharaoh's Daughter, Queen Nisia in Le Roi Candaule and Giselle.
+She was named danseuse in 1902, première danseuse in 1905 and prima ballerina in 1906 after a resounding performance in Giselle.
 Petipa revised many grand pas for her, as well as many supplemental variations.
 She was much celebrated by the fanatical balletomanes of Tsarist Saint Petersburg, her legions of fans calling themselves the Pavlovatzi.

 When the ballerina Mathilde Kschessinska was pregnant in 1901, she coached Pavlova in the role of Nikiya in La Bayadère.
 Kschessinska, not wanting to be upstaged, was certain Pavlova would fail in the role, as she was considered technically inferior because of her small ankles and lithe legs.
-Instead, audiences became enchanted with Pavlova and her frail, ethereal look, which fitted the role perfectly, particularly in the scene The Kingdom of the Shades.
+Instead, audiences became enchanted with Pavlova and her frail, ethereal look, which fit the role perfectly, particularly in the scene The Kingdom of the Shades.

 Michel Fokine

 Pavlova is perhaps most renowned for creating the role of The Dying Swan, a solo choreographed for her by Michel Fokine.
 The ballet, created in 1905, is danced to Le cygne from The Carnival of the Animals by Camille Saint-Saëns.

-Pavlova also choreographed several solos herself, one of which is The Dragonfly, a short ballet set to music by Fritz Kreisler.
-While performing the role, Pavlova wore a gossamer gown with large dragonfly wings fixed to the back.
+She also choreographed several solos herself, one of which is The Dragonfly, a short ballet set to music by Fritz Kreisler.
+While performing it, she wore a gossamer gown with large dragonfly wings fixed to the back.

 Pavlova had a rivalry with Tamara Karsavina.
-According to the film A Portrait of Giselle, Karsavina recalls a wardrobe malfunction.
-During one performance, her shoulder straps fell and she accidentally exposed herself, and Pavlova reduced an embarrassed Karsavina to tears.
+According to the film A Portrait of Giselle, Karsavina recalls a wardrobe malfunction during a performance; her shoulder straps fell, exposing her breasts and Pavlova helped embarrass her to tears.

 Ballets Russes

 In the first years of the Ballets Russes, Pavlova worked briefly for Sergei Diaghilev.
 Originally, she was to dance the lead in Mikhail Fokine's The Firebird, but refused the part, as she could not come to terms with Igor Stravinsky's avant-garde score, and the role was given to Tamara Karsavina.
-All her life, Pavlova preferred the melodious "musique dansante" of the old maestros such as Cesare Pugni and Ludwig Minkus, and cared little for anything else which strayed from the salon-style ballet music of the 19th century.
+All her life, she preferred the melodious "musique dansante" of the old maestros such as Cesare Pugni and Ludwig Minkus, caring little for anything else which strayed from the salon-style ballet music of the 19th century.